Penalties for Driving Without a License and Driving While Suspended or Revoked

 In many states, subsequent convictions will result in increased or additional penalties.
 For example, in some states, a third conviction for driving while suspended or revoked is a felony offense.
 Other states increase the fine amount, driver's license suspension time, jail time, and/or vehicle impoundment time upon subsequent convictions.
 For increased penalties to apply, the subsequent conviction generally must be within a certain period time (five years, for instance) of the prior convictions.

 Driving while suspended or revoked and DUI are separate offenses.
 However, a defendant can commit both offenses at the same time.
-If a person is convicted of a DUI offense and had a suspended driver's license at the time of arrest, the driver will generally be facing the penalties for both offenses.
+If a person is convicted of a DUI offense and has a suspended driver's license at the time of arrest, the driver will generally face penalties for both offenses or enhanced penalties for the DUI.

 Even if the defendant didn't drive with a suspended or revoked license and commit a DUI at the same time, the penalties for driving on a suspended license are often increased if the license suspension resulted from a prior DUI conviction.
 For example, in Oregon, driving while suspended or revoked is normally a traffic violation.
 But if the person's license is suspended because of a DUI conviction, driving on a suspended or revoked is a misdemeanor.